Delta Module One course – online

 We offer an extended online course twice a year.
 There's a spring course which prepares candidates for the June examination, and an autumn course which leads up to the exam in December.
 The course lasts 12 weeks.

-Alternatively, if you do our Module Two face-to-face intensive course, this also includes optional preparation for the Module One exam.
+Alternatively, if you do our Module Two full-time course, this also includes optional preparation for the Module One exam.

 What are the dates for the online courses in 2018?